qmsk/e2/README.md

     go get github.com/qmsk/e2/cmd/...

-Building the backend code requires at least [Go version 1.4](https://golang.org/dl/).
-Earlier versions lack support for:
+Building the backend code requires [Go version 1.10](https://golang.org/dl/).

-* `atomic.Value` (added in Go 1.4)

 The Go binaries can also be cross-compiled for different platforms, such as building Linux ARM binaries on your laptop for use on a RaspberryPI: